 Do you have a passion for Judaism and travel?
 Whether you studied abroad or wish you had, we want you to join our community!
-Join JTN to have access to a community dedicated to sharing travel tips and resources, as well as programming to keep you involved in the global Jewish community even when you’re not traveling.
+Join JTN to hear more about what KAHAL and our partners are up to and how you can get involved with the Global Jewish community!

 JEWISH INTERNSHIP TRAVEL OPPORTUNITIES